jon49/child-spaced-repetition/README.md

 > Note that in order for the routes to work, we cannot have a real file located at the URL path.
 For instance we cannot have a real file at `/users`.
 When there is a conflict between having a real file exist and having a route path, the real file will load and prevent the router from loading entirely.

 ## Controllers
 Controllers are the end-points for your application's HTTP requests.
-Even though most HTTP requests will go through the Router, the Router only serves to point to the correct Controller.
+The Router will be the first point of entry for PHP, but it will soon hand the control over to the Controller depending on which URL was requested.
 Your controllers will be located under `/app/controllers`.
 This file shows how a basic controller works:

 ```php
 <?php